Enamel Jewelry: The Complete Guide to Styles, Care and Choosing Your Piece

 Modern resin enamel: accessible beauty

 The quality range is enormous.
-At the bottom you get cheap pieces where the enamel chips within weeks.
+At the bottom you get cheap pieces where the finish chips within weeks.
 At the top you get beautifully crafted work that's hard to distinguish from hot enamel without close inspection.

 How to Choose Enamel Jewelry That Lasts